 Mobile device support

-And, of course, you'll also want to check that your new NAS drive provides an iOS app for your iPhone or iPad.
-Most of us now tend to use iCloud for backing up photos, videos and other files from our iOS devices, but it can give you extra peace of mind to know that you've got a spare backup on your NAS drive in case anything goes wrong.
+And, of course, you'll also want to check that your new NAS drive provides an app for your iPhone or iPad.
+Most of us now tend to use iCloud for backing up photos, videos and other files from our mobile devices, but it can give you extra peace of mind to know that you've got a spare backup on your NAS drive in case anything goes wrong.

 A good NAS drive will also let you share your photos and videos with other people by streaming them to mobile devices over your network, or possibly even provide a remote access option that allows you to retrieve files over the internet when you're away from home (a feature that manufacturers often refer to as a 'personal cloud').

 Many people also use their NAS drive as a kind of central media server for their home, perhaps streaming music and videos to a games console that is connected to their TV in the front room.
-Mac users should check to see if a NAS drive can stream files to an Apple TV, or act as an 'iTunes server', storing your iTunes music library on the NAS drive so that it can stream music to every Mac or iOS device on the network.
+Mac users should check to see if a NAS drive can stream files to an Apple TV, or act as an 'iTunes server', storing your iTunes/Music library on the NAS drive so that it can stream music to every Mac or iOS device on the network.